 Exploratory Expedition 2019, The Ica Coastal Desert

 Perol Chico is organising a unique exploratory expedition in the Ica desert, one of the most fascinating places on the Peruvian central coast.
-The riding expedition will be all about adventure and exploration.
+The riding expedition will be all about adventure and exploring unknown places.
 In contrast to a riding holiday, were everything is arranged before-hand, this ride has no set day-to-day itinerary due to the many unforeseen elements and the character of the ride.
-Improvisation, adaptation and a venturous spirit will be essential to make this ride a once in a lifetime equestrian travel experience.
-The main purpose of the riding expedition is not the amount of distance we cover or at what speed.
-It is about the exploration of unknown and beautiful places.
 The coastal desert of Ica is of a captivating beauty and its fascinating geological features and mysterious archaeological remains makes this remote region one of the most interesting places in Peru for equestrian exploration.

 Extensive archaeological remains in the region attest to substantial pre-hispanic populations.
 The lower Ica Valley on the hyperacid south coast of Peru was once the homeland of ancient and highly civilised cultures, such as the Ocucaje (Paracas), Nasca and Wari culture.